Miami Pop Festival (May 1968): Media

 On November 5, 2013, a CD and DVD were released containing the first available audio and film of the Experience at the festival.
-The CD The Jimi Hendrix Experience: Miami Pop Festival contains about an hour of previously unreleased music.
-The DVD,Jimi Hendrix: Hear My Train a Comin’ features a two-hour documentary on Hendrix’s life, including previously unseen film of Hendrix and the band at the Miami festival as well as some extras with additional footage from the festival.
-The documentary was also broadcast in the U.S. on November 5, 2013 by the Public Broadcasting Service as part of its American Masters series.
+The CD Miami Pop Festival contains about an hour of previously unreleased music.
+The DVD,Jimi Hendrix: Hear My Train a Comin’ features a two-hour documentary on Hendrix's life, including previously unseen film of Hendrix and the band at the Miami festival as well as some extras with additional footage from the festival.
+The documentary was also broadcast in the U.S. on November 5, 2013, by the Public Broadcasting Service as part of its American Masters series.